Logo

 At the 2021 United Nations Climate Change Conference in Glasgow, Greta Thunberg attended a panel on climate change hosted by British actress Emma Watson.

-Greta Thunberg further lamented that activists and teenagers are needed in order to bring awareness about climate change.
+Greta Thunberg further lamented that activists and teenagers are needed to bring awareness about climate change.

-Greta Thunberg has condemned British mining firm Beowulf's project to mine iron on Sami land.
+On 6 February 2022, Greta Thunberg condemned the British firm Beowulf and its mining of iron on Sami land.

 Greta Thunberg contributed writings to the book and is credited as its author.